Kaykaus II: Life

 Kaykaus was the eldest of three sons of Kaykhusraw II.
-His mother was Prodoulia, who was ethnically Byzantine Greek.
+His mother was Prodoulia, who was a Byzantine Greek, may have had Kaykaus baptized as a child.
+It was common for the Christian slave-concubines and wives of the Seljuk harem to baptise their sons.

 He was a youth at the time of his father's death in 1246 and could do little to prevent the Mongol conquest of Anatolia.

 For most of his tenure as the Seljuq Sultan of Rûm, he shared the throne with one or both of his brothers, Kilij Arslan IV and Kayqubad II.
 Mongol commander Baiju threatened him and warned him of being late with paying tribute and requested new pastures in Anatolia for the Mongol cavalry.
-The Mongols defeated Kaykaus who then fled to the Byzantine empire in 1256.
-The Byzantine court detained him, though, they welcomed him as usual.
+The Mongols defeated Kaykaus who then fled to the Roman empire in 1256/1257.
+At some point, Kaykaus returned to the Sultanate but had to again flee to Byzantium following civil war with Kilij Arslan IV around the summer of 1262, this time accompanied by his family.
+The Roman court detained him, though, they welcomed him as usual.
+Soon however tensions grew between Sultan and Emperor, and Kaykaus tried to depose Michael.
 So Kaykaus's brother Kayqubad appealed to Berke Khan of the Golden Horde.
 Nogai invaded the Empire in 1265 and released him and his men after Emperor Michael VIII Palaiologos detained an envoy from Cairo to Berke.
 Berke gave Kaykaus appanage in Crimea and had him married to his daughter, Urbay Khatun.
 He died an exile in 1279 or 1280 in Crimea.

 According to Rustam Shukurov, Kaykaus II "had dual Christian and Muslim identity, an identity which was further complicated by dual Turkic/Persian and Greek ethnic identity".
+Kaykaus and his sons were all said to be baptised, and whilst in Constantinople the family visited church baths, received communion and attended Easter services under the watch of the Patriarch Arsenios.
+Even when in Crimea, Kaykaus still insisted on his Christian faith, defending Arsenios against charges of noncanonical communication with pagans (Kaykaus and his family) by asking for the engolpion he'd left in Constantinople and offering to eat pork to prove his orthodoxy.

+Family

+In addition to his Mongol bride Urbay Khatun, daughter of Berke Khan, Kaykaus had multiple wives, though only one accompanied him to Byzantium.
+The Armenian Kirakos Gandzaketsi reported that Kaykaus was married to a daughter of the emperor John III Doukas Vatatzes, and later Ottoman sources give her name as Anna, however both of these claims are unreliable and likely only indicate that his wife was Christian and possibly Roman (Byzantine).
+Christian Greek women were the dominant origin of the slave-concubines in the Seljuk harem.

+This wife continued to live in Constantinople following Kaykaus' escape.

+Kakyaus' children, all with unknown mothers were: